Simonlee711/Simonlee711.github.io/_pages/brain.md

 # Future Direction

-fMRI is composed of many voxels and to get a wholistic view of this model, a future direction is to be able to compute all the regressors for all the voxels of the brain manually.
+fMRI is composed of many voxels and to get a holistic view of this model, a future direction is to be able to compute all the regressors for all the voxels of the brain manually.
 After doing so we can see the regressors at every voxel to see where the heightened regressors or stimulus activation occurs.
-Though there are currently advanced libraries that are able to visualise this for us (shown at the end of the jupyter notebook), manually running this process could allow us to gain insight of the inner workings of these advanced libraries.
+Though there are currently advanced libraries that are able to visualize this for us (shown at the end of the jupyter notebook), manually running this process could allow us to gain insight into the inner workings of these advanced libraries.

 ---